pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 **Key Advantages:**

 #.
-Balanced graph partitioning with METIS for large graph databases, using :class:`pytorch_geometric.distributed.Partitoner`
+Balanced graph partitioning with METIS for large graph databases, using :class:`~torch_geometric.distributed.Partitoner`
 #.
-Utilizing DDP for model training in conjunction with RPC for remote sampling and feature calls, with TCP and the 'gloo' backend specifically tailored for CPU-based sampling, enhances the efficiency and scalability of the training process.
+Utilizing DDP for model training in conjunction with RPC for remote sampling and feature calls, with TCP/IP protocol and `gloo <https://github.com/facebookincubator/gloo>`_ communication library for CPU-based sampling, allows for data parallelism with distinct data partitions at each node.
 #.
-The implementation of a custom :class:`pytorch_geometric.distributed.GraphStore`/:class:`pytorch_geometric.distributed.`FeatureStore` API provides a flexible and tailored interface for large graph structure information and feature storage.
+The implementation of a custom :class:`~torch_geometric.distributed.GraphStore` / :class:`~torch_geometric.distributed.FeatureStore` API provides a flexible and tailored interface for distributing any large graph structure information and feature storage.
-#. :class:`pytorch_geometric.distributed.`DistNeighborSampler` capable of node neighborhood sampling in both local and remote partitions, through RPC communication channel with other samplers, maintaining a consistent data structure ``Data``/``HeteroData`` at the output
+#. :class:`~torch_geometric.distributed.DistNeighborSampler` capable of node neighborhood sampling in both local and remote partitions, through RPC communication channel with other samplers, maintaining a consistent data structure :class:`~torch_geometric.data.Data` / :class:`~torch_geometric.data.HeteroData` at the output.
-#. :class:`pytorch_geometric.distributed.`DistLoader`,:class:`pytorch_geometric.distributed.`DistNeighborLoader`, :class:`pytorch_geometric.distributed.`DistLinkLoader` offers a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard  :pyg:`PyG` loaders.
-This facilitates easier development and harnesses the robustness of the torch dataloader
+#. :class:`~torch_geometric.distributed.DistLoader` , :class:`~torch_geometric.distributed.DistNeighborLoader` , :class:`~torch_geometric.distributed.DistLinkLoader` offers a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard  :pyg:`PyG` loaders.
+This facilitates easier development and harnesses the robustness of the torch dataloader.
 #.
 Incorporating Python's ``asyncio`` library for asynchronous processing on top of torch RPC further enhances the system's responsiveness and overall performance.
 This solution follows originally from the GLT distributed library.
 #.
 Furthermore we provide homomgenous and heretogenous graph support with code examples, used in both edge and node-level prediction tasks.

 The purpose of this manual is to guide you through the most important steps of deploying your distributed training application.
 For the code examples, please refer to:

-* `partition_graph.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/partition_graph.py>`_ for graph partitioning
+* `partition_graph.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/partition_graph.py>`_ for graph partitioning,
-* `distributed_cpu.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/distributed_cpu.py>`_ for end-to-end GNN (GraphSAGE) model training with homogenous or heterogenous data
+* `distributed_cpu.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/distributed_cpu.py>`_ for end-to-end GNN(GraphSAGE) model training with homogenous or heterogenous data.

 .. figure:: ../_figures/dist_proc.png
   :align: center